The Crow Garden

 The Crow Garden is a historical fantasy and horror novel by English writer Alison Littlewood.
 It was first published in the United Kingdom in October 2017 by Jo Fletcher Books.
 Set in Victorian England, the book is about an alienist who becomes infatuated with an enigmatic patient of his at a lunatic asylum in Yorkshire.

 The Crow Garden generally received mixed to positive reviews from critics.
-The book was nominated for the 2018 British Fantasy Society August Derleth Award for Best Horror Novel.
+The book was shortlisted for the 2018 British Fantasy Award for Best Horror Novel (August Derleth Award).

 Plot introduction

 The Crow Garden is narrated by Nathaniel Kerner, a young alienist in Victorian England.
 In 1856 he travels from London to Yorkshire to take up a position as a "mad doctor" at a lunatic asylum at Crakethorne Manor.
 The facility is run by Doctor Algernon Chettle, a phrenologist who believes that the shape of a person's skull determines their mental stability.
 Kerner, on the other hand, subscribes to a new approach of talking and listening to the mentally disturbed.

 Kerner is assigned Mrs Harleston, a patient from London committed to the asylum by her husband.
 He demands that she be cured of her hysteria and delusions so she can be returned to him as his faithful wife.
 Mrs Harleston is beautiful and demure, and Kerner is immediately drawn to her.
 He tries talking to her but cannot get her to open up.
 He calls on the help of a mesmerist in the hope of breaking through her defences, but all it does is to awaken dormant abilities in her.
 She discovers that she herself can mesmerise people, and changes from being quiet and reserved to dominant and manipulative.
 By now Kerner in infatuated with her and quickly falls under her spell.
 Using her new-found abilities, Mrs Harleston escapes Crakethorne.